skirtapaieo/blockchain-101/README.md

 # blockchain-101
 decentralizing the internet :-)

-# 1 - Distributed autonomous organizations - DAO's

-Examples: Aragon and Dework

-# 2 - Building a Web3 dApp - a decentralized art marketplace
+# Building a Web3 dApp - a decentralized art marketplace

 We are creating a decentralized marketplace, for digital art.